SridhanyaG/udacityMemoryGame/README.md

 + If current card count is equal to number of cards , assume it is the last card and show congradulation message with You won message
     - No of Moves
     - No Of stars
++ Reset the Game by clicking the reset button